adsouza/chat-backend/README.md

 ## Logic

-The logic module is pure Go and defines a storage interface for which an implementation is available in the corresponding module.
+The logic module is pure Go and relies upon a storage interface for which an implementation is available in the corresponding module.

 ## API

-The API is built using gRPC and defines a controller interface that is implemented by the logic module.
+The API is built using gRPC and relies upon a controller interface that is implemented by the logic module.